Call to Artists: 7th All-Media Juried Biennial

 $400 Third Place

-The opening reception will be held 6 – 9 pm on Friday, April 29, 2011.
+The opening reception and awards presentation will be held 6 – 9 pm on Friday, Sept.18, 2015.
 The reception is free for members and $10 for non-members.
-Each exhibition artist may bring one non-member guest free of charge.
+Each exhibiting artist may bring one non-member guest free of charge.

 Shipping of Original Works